morinlab/lymphopedia/papers/fanComprehensiveCharacterizationDriver2020b.md

 New Tier 1,  Tier 1,
 This study, New Tier 2,
 New Tier 2,  Tier 2,
+This study, New Tier 3,
+New Tier 3,  Tier 3,
 All other  studies,  Tier 1, 0
 All other  studies,  Tier 2, 0
+All other  studies,  Tier 3, 0
 ```

 ### Tier 2